Senator Sehar Kamran (TI)

 Senator Sehar Kamran is an elected Member of the Upper House of Parliament of Islamic Republic of Pakistan for the term 2012-2018.
 Senator Kamran is a distinguished educationist and philanthropist with an experience of over seventeen years in the field of education.
 She has a number of accomplishments to her credit.
 She has earned a name for herself among academicians and practitioners in areas of regional and international, defence and strategic studies.
 In recognition of her services to the field of Education, Social Work and for promoting Pakistan in the Kingdom of Saudi Arabia, Senator Kamran has the honour of being awarded one of the highest National Civil Awards of Pakistan “Tamgha-e-Imtiaz” – the Medal of Excellence in recognition of her contributions.
 She has also been appointed convenor of the Pakistan-Saudi Parliamentary Friendship Group at the Senate of Pakistan.

 In view of experience, contribution and passion, she has been elected to and is an active member of the Senate Standing Committee on Defence, the Senate Standing Committee on Defence Production, the Senate Functional Committee on Human Rights and the Senate Standing Committee on Federal Education and Professional Training.
+During the first three years of her term from 2012-2015, she also remained a member of Standing Committees on Foreign Affairs and Over-Seas Pakistanis and Human Resource Development.

 She also has the honour of being Leader of standing committee of Alumni Association of National Security Workshop (AAN).
 Senator Kamran started her political career in 1984 as a student leader and office-bearer of the People’s Student Federation (PSF).
 She continued her political struggle from the platform of the Pakistan People’s Party and has been elected Senator from the Sindh Province.